 Author | Maja Breznik (University of Ljubljana) and Eurofound |

-Measure added | 13 May 2022 (updated 09 October 2022) |
+Measure added | 13 May 2022 (updated 13 June 2023) |

 Following the outbreak of war in Ukraine and a massive exodus of population, the temporary protection for persons displaced from Ukraine was activated by adopting the government decision on 9 March 2022 ( Decision establishing temporary protection for persons displaced from Ukraine ).
 The further Decree on the methods for ensuring the rights of persons enjoying temporary protection (24 March 2022) determined the rights of persons with temporary protection and applicants for temporary protection.

 The Government decreed that Ukrainian refugees with temporary protection enjoy the immediate right to work.
-The Government Office for the Support and Integration of Migrants made the information on measures available through printed and online brochures, a webpage and a free call number.
+The Government Office for the Support and Integration of Migrants made the information on measures available through printed and online brochures, a website and a free call number.

 The measure is limited to one year with two further possible extensions of six months.

 According to the Temporary Protection of Displaced Persons Act (Zakon o začasni zaščiti razseljenih oseb, ZZZRO), people under temporary protection have access to the labour market.
-It means that they can enroll into the register of the unemployed and thus attain the right to individual counselling at the Employment Service of Slovenia (ZRSZ).
+It means that they can enrol in the register of the unemployed and thus attain the right to individual counselling at the Employment Service of Slovenia (ZRSZ).
 In line with their 'career plan' made by the ZRSZ counsellor and a person under temporary protection, a worker may take part in education and training programmes, organised by the Employment Service, including the Slovenian language course.

-The employment procedure is relatively smooth compared to the employment of foreign workers.
+The employment procedure is relatively smooth compared to the traditional process of employment for foreign workers.
 Employers and temporary work agencies - in the context of a labour shortage - expressed considerable interest in employing Ukrainian refugees.
-However, the barriers are that many did not bring the certificates needed for the recognition of their professional qualifications and that many have insufficient knowledge of the Slovenian and English languages.
-The right to work is limited for the duration of temporary protection.
+However, many refugees did not bring the certificates needed for the recognition of their professional qualifications, which makes it hard to determine an appropriate job placement.
+Also, many refugees have insufficient knowledge of the Slovenian and English languages, which lessens job opportunities.

 The Employment Service (ZRSZ) published information on employment procedures on its webpage in Slovenian and Ukrainian languages.
 In larger accommodation centres, ZRSZ organised meetings with Ukrainian refugees where employment opportunities and procedures were presented and discussed.